ytdl-org/youtube-dl/README.md

     sudo pip install youtube-dl

-Alternatively, refer to the [developer instructions](#developer-instructions) below for how to check out and work with the git repository.
+Alternatively, refer to the [developer instructions](#developer-instructions) for how to check out and work with the git repository.
 For further options, including PGP signatures, see https://rg3.github.io/youtube-dl/download.html .

 # DESCRIPTION
 **youtube-dl** is a small command-line program to download videos from